Selling Your House to Pay Off Debt

 Should I sell my house to get out of debt?

-Should you sell your house to pay off your debt?
+Should you sell your house to pay off debt?

-Your home is often your largest asset, meaning it is worth more than anything else.
-While it may seem an easy way to raise a large amount of money in a short period of time, you should consider the long-term effects of selling your family home to clear debt.
-For one, in addition to simply being a large asset, a home is often at the heart of a family.
-Moving can cause children and teenagers a great deal of stress, and can put a strain on relationships with family and friends.
+Your home is often your largest asset, meaning it is worth more than anything else you own.
+While it may seem an easy way to raise a large amount of money in a short period of time, you should consider the long-term effects of selling your family home to pay off debt.

 Good debt versus bad debt